Josh-Medina/Active-Directory-Homelab-Projects/Azure AD Projects/Azure Part 3/README.md

 - Use PowerShell scripts to add users to respective departments and management OUs.

 ## Conclusion
+This is the conclusion of the Azure AD Projects series.
 This lab showcases how PowerShell can be utilized to manage specific components of Active Directory resources.
-Through PowerShell's capabilities, administrative tasks like creating and managing Organizational Units (OUs), Group Policy Objects (GPOs), and users can be automated
+Through PowerShell's capabilities, administrative tasks like creating and managing Organizational Units (OUs), Group Policy Objects (GPOs), and users can be automated.

+I will eventually put all the Powershell scripts I wrote for this lab into one single script and use it for another AD environment that I will be creating.